-Master of Destiny ultimately caused this deck to be Tier for a time period and will still be the main focus when talking about Core Cards later in the guide, even though it got nerfed.
+Master of Destiny ultimately caused this deck to be Tier for a time period.
+Despite its long run, however, it will no longer be the main focus as it was in previous updates of the guide.
 This ability allows you to get 3 guaranteed Heads, provided you have 7 different coin flip cards in your deck.
 A notable strength is that it turns a risky card like Cup of Ace into Pot of Greed for the first 3 heads, which is significant in terms of assisting your card advantage.
 Moreover, it guarantees heads for Desperado Barrel Dragon so that it can blow up monsters on the field.
 Master of Destiny is the true coin flipping connoisseur of abilities.

-For players without access to Master of Destiny, Desperado decks can be played with these skills.
+For players without access to the skills above Desperado decks can be played with these skills.
 While the tiered version plays MOD, decks using these skills can reach King of Games.
 Sealed Tombs is an anti-meta skill that is best abused to counter graveyard centric strategies.
 Switcheroo found success with Cyberdark focused variants.
 When paired with Cosmic Cyclone, Switcheroo enables you to shuffle garnets into the deck such as Elemental HERO Neos, Bacon Saver, and other cards you would rather keep in the deck.
-Similarly, Draw Sense: High-Level can be used to manipulate your draw for guaranteed Desperado Barrel Dragons.
 Lastly, Destiny Draw is another meta call and best used in decks where seeing one of tech cards can be crucial for winning the duel.

 Desperado Barrel Dragon (3x)